 (as a function of pH value) that is determined by the amphoteric reactions at

+the oxide surface.
 We plot in Fig. 4 for the following constants the oxide/electrolyte interface

 charge density sigmaadsorbed: